New York Dolls (album): Impact and reappraisal

-New York Dolls is often cited as one of the greatest debut albums in rock music, one of the genre's most popular cult records, and a foundational work for the late 1970s punk rock movement.
-Chuck Eddy considers it one of the records crucial to rock's evolution.
-The album was a pivotal influence on many of the rock and roll, punk, and glam rock groups that followed, including the Ramones, Kiss, the Sex Pistols, the Damned, and Guns N' Roses.
-Chris Smith, in 101 Albums That Changed Popular Music (2009), says that the New York Dolls's pioneering punk aesthetic of amateurish musicianship on the album undermined the musical sophistication that developed in the preceding years of popular music and was perfected months earlier with Pink Floyd's The Dark Side of the Moon (1973).
-Similarly, The Guardian publication "1000 albums to hear before you die" credits New York Dolls for serving as "an efficacious antidote to the excesses of prog rock".
+New York Dolls has been called one of the greatest debut albums in rock music, one of the genre's most popular cult records, and a foundation for the late 1970s punk rock movement.
+Chuck Eddy considers it crucial to rock's evolution.
+The album influenced many rock and roll, punk, and glam rock groups, including the Ramones, Kiss, the Sex Pistols, the Damned, and Guns N' Roses.
+Chris Smith, in 101 Albums That Changed Popular Music (2009), says the Dolls's amateurish musicianship on the album undermined the musical sophistication of earlier popular music such as Pink Floyd's recent The Dark Side of the Moon (1973).
+The Guardian included it in its list of "1000 albums to hear before you die" and called it "an efficacious antidote to the excesses of prog rock".

 According to Sylvain, the album's influence on punk can be attributed to how Rundgren recorded Sylvain's guitar through the left speaker and Thunders' guitar on the right side, an orientation younger bands such as the Ramones and the Sex Pistols subsequently adopted.
 Rundgren, on the other hand, was amused by how the record became considered a precursor to the punk movement: "The irony is that I wound up producing the seminal punk album, but I was never really thought of as a punk producer, and I never got called by punk acts.
 They probably thought I was too expensive for what they were going for.
 But the Dolls didn't really consider themselves punk."
 It was English singer Morrissey's favorite album, and according to Paul Myers, the record "struck such a chord with [him] that he was not only moved to form his own influential group, The Smiths ... but would eventually convince the surviving Dolls to reunite [in 2004]".